- Asset Securitization (Tax)

 Our practice group has tackled and resolved a wide variety of issues related to the taxation of partnership structures.

 We work with the Asset Securitization and Corporate Finance practice groups on the characterization of financing structures.
-We partner with the Private Equity and Hedge Funds Group when clients need their investment vehicles structured.
+We partner with the Private Funds Group when clients need their investment vehicles structured.
 Additionally, we review investment vehicles and hedge funds.

 We also work closely with the Corporate and Securities Group in structuring secondary market tax-exempt asset securitization vehicles and with the Trusts and Estates Group in the structuring and reviewing of family partnerships.